Answers to the most common questions about volunteering at New Life.

 How do I complete service hours for school at New Life?

 Service is an important part of learning.
 Most opportunities are open to volunteers ages 14 and up on our signup.
-Remember, all minors must be accompanied by a parent/guardian.
-If you need a form signed to approve hours, ask the Volunteer Coordinator at the completion of the shift or send an email to email@example.com.
-Do not ask a volunteer Team Leader to sign anything.
+Remember, all minors under 16 must be accompanied by a parent/guardian.
+If you need a form signed to approve hours, ask the Volunteer and Development Coordinator at the completion of the shift or send an email to email@example.com.
+Please do not ask a volunteer Team Leader to sign anything.

 Will New Life close for inclement weather?